 I recently went through the experience of refinancing the Parent Plus student loans left from my debt snowball.

-Because I’m refinancing Parent Plus loans into a new loan in my name my experience has been slightly different than a traditional student loan refinance.
-I was unable to use certain companies and I’ve had to sign additional paperwork saying I was taking over the loan.
+My experience has been slightly different than a traditional student loan refinance.
+This is because I’m refinancing Parent Plus loans into a new loan in my name.
+Due to this I was unable to use certain companies.
+I also had to sign additional paperwork saying I was taking over the loan.
+Otherwise it was a similar experience to anyone else going through student loan refinancing.

-The main reason I refinanced was to get a lower rate which would save interest in the long run.
-I actually plan to pay these loans off very quickly but wanted to still save a few hundred dollars in interest during this time.
+The main reason I refinanced was to get a lower rate which to save money on interest.
+I paid these loans off quickly but still wanted to save money during this time.

-I’ve learned a lot about student loan refinancing during this process both through my own experience and many of my audience sharing their stories with me as well.
+I’ve learned a lot about student loan refinancing during this process.
+I learned through my own experience and with my audience sharing their stories as well.

 What is student loan refinancing?

-Student loan refinancing is when you refinance your student loans with a private lender in order to either consolidate multiple loans or just to get a lower interest rate.
+Student loan refinancing is when you refinance your student loans with a private lender.
+Most people do this in order to consolidate multiple loans or to get a lower interest rate.

 Refinancing is one way you can work to pay off your student loan debt faster.